 Whistleblower Protection Lawyers

-If you believe you have witnessed fraudulent behavior within your company and your company conducts business or interacts with the United States Government directly or indirectly, the following information will explain what you can do.
+We are Whistleblower Protection Lawyers.
+If you believe you have witnessed fraudulent behavior within your company (SOX Dodd-Frank) or your company conducts business or interacts with the United States Government (False Claims Act) directly or indirectly, the following information will explain what you can do.

 What is the False Claims Act?

 The False Claims Act (FCA) is a federal statute that was enacted at the height of the Civil War in response to the disclosure of widespread fraud perpetrated against the Government.
 Since its inception, the FCA’ scheme has included qui tam suits, premised on the basic idea that a private citizen with personal knowledge of fraud may bring suit on the Government’s behalf in return for a cut of the proceeds should the suit prevail.
 To that end the FCA authorizes an individual to “bring a civil action for a violation of Section 3729 for the plaintiff, known as the qui tam ‘Relator’, and for the Government.”
 31 U.S.C. § 3730(b)(1).
 The Government then has the option of either intervening in and prosecuting the action or allowing the Relator to proceed on his/her own pursuant to section 3730(b)(4)(B).
 The FCA imposes a six year statute of limitations on private rights of action.
 See 31 U.S.C. § 3731(b).